 Soften Butter | My Baking Addiction

-Instead of delaying making your recipe – or worse, straight-up melting your butter, stick it in your microwave.
-In 20-25 seconds (using this method), you’ll have a perfectly softened stick of butter instead of a pool of it.
+Instead of delaying making your recipe–or worse, straight-up melting your butter, stick it in your microwave.
+In 20-25 seconds (using this method), you’ll have a perfectly softened stick of butter, instead of a pool of butter soup!

 Make a Baked Potato | The Kitchn

-Enjoy a baked potato a fraction of the time (about 5 minutes) by microwaving it!
+Enjoy a baked potato in a fraction of the time (about 5 minutes) by microwaving it!
 And cooking for a second at the same time only takes slightly longer.
-It’s as easy as washing, poking, and microwaving it.
+It’s as easy as washing, poking, and microwaving your potato.

 Microwave Rice | Steamy Kitchen

 On the stove, in a rice cooker…or in the microwave.
-There are several ways to cook rice, but this microwave rice recipe will give you perfect rice every time.
+There are several ways to cook rice, but this microwave rice recipe will give you tender rice every time.

 Think microwave rice won’t taste or smell the same as rice cooked in your expensive rice cooker?
 Think again.
-Evenly cooked, perfectly fluffy rice every time.
+Evenly cooked, fluffy rice, every time.

 Steam Veggies | Spoon University

-If you hate soggy vegetables, stop cooking them on the stovetop and start steaming them in the microwave.
-Virtually foolproof, and definitely quick and easy – you can enjoy your steamed veggies such as broccoli, green beans and asparagus in no time.
+If you hate soggy vegetables, stop cooking them on the stovetop, and steam them in the microwave, instead!
+Virtually foolproof, and definitely quick and easy, you can enjoy steamed veggies such as broccoli, green beans, and asparagus in no time.

 Roasted Garlic | Just Microwave It

 Roasted garlic cloves are most commonly cooked in an oven, but you can also make it in the microwave.
-It won’t turn brown in the microwave or be quite as aromatic.
-However, it will peel extremely easily and is a huge time saver.
+Garlic won’t turn brown in the microwave or be quite as aromatic.
+However, it will peel extremely easily and is a huge time-saver.

 Cook Dried Beans | Slow Food Fast